sidekiq/sidekiq/docs/Pro-7.0-Upgrade.md

 - Redis 6.2+ is now required
 - Ruby 2.7+ is now required
 - Rails 6.0+ is now supported
+- If using `dogstatsd-ruby`, v5.0+ is now required

 Support is only guaranteed for the current and previous major versions.
 With the release of Sidekiq Pro 7, Sidekiq Pro 4.x is no longer supported.